OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 If you don’t like to manually draw your DFD; there are several tools available that could be used:

+#### OWASP Threat Dragon

+The OWASP [Threat Dragon project](https://owasp.org/www-project-threat-dragon/) is a cross platform tool that runs on Linux, MacOS and Windows 10.
+Threat Dragon (TD) is used to create threat model diagrams and to record possible threats and decide on their mitigations using STRIDE methodology.
+TD is both a [web application](https://github.com/mike-goodwin/owasp-threat-dragon/releases/tag/v1.1) and a [desktop application](https://github.com/mike-goodwin/owasp-threat-dragon-desktop/releases/tag/v1.1); in active development with version 1.1 released in March 2020.

 #### Poirot

 The Poirot tool isolates and diagnoses defects through fault modeling and simulation.
 Along with a carefully selected partitioning strategy, functional and sequential test pattern applications show success with circuits having a high degree of observability.

-#### MS Threat modeling
+#### MS TMT

-A tool that helps in finding threats in the design phase of software projects.
+The Microsoft Threat Modeling Tool (TMT) helps find threats in the design phase of software projects.
+It is one of the longest lived threat modeling tools, having been introduced as Microsoft SDL in 2008, and is actively supported; [version 7.3](https://aka.ms/threatmodelingtool) was released March 2020.
+It runs only on Windows 10 Anniversary Update or later, and so is difficult to use on MacOS or Linux.

 ## Define Data Flow over your DFD